National frameworks to address hate crime in Germany

 When a victim reports a hate crime, or if police officers identify a hate crime, the local police will fill out a form.
 The form collects the following information: administrative data (e.g., department and file number), a brief description of the facts, the time of the crime, the crime scene, the target, information on the suspect, information on the victim (in particular the victim's characteristics), the infringed law, the quality of the crime, the phenomena, and whether it is an extremist crime.
 In addition, the act is assigned to one of 11 categories: anti-Semitism, "antiziganism", disability, xenophobia, social status, racism, religion, sexual orientation, crime against women, gender identity, anti-Christian, anti-Islamic, xenophobic, anti-German and against other ethnicity.

-The report is then sent by the local police to the Criminal Police Offices of the German Länder (Landeskriminalämter).
-The specialists of the Criminal Police Offices of the German Länder check the information and clarify any possible open questions with the responsible local police stations.
+The Report is sent by the local police to the Criminal Police Offices of the German Länder (Landeskriminalämter).
+Specialists from the Criminal Police Offices of the German Länder verify the information and address any questions with the local police stations.
 After this initial quality control process, the information is passed on to the German Federal Criminal Police Office (BKA).
 The BKA evaluates and analyses the nationwide data and returns the results of the analysis to the German Länder.

-The statistics on reported cases are based on the findings of the investigating police officers and the information obtained by them about the motivation of the offender.
-Up to one month before the end of the year, the reported figures can be corrected and changes made based on the findings of the prosecution services or the courts.
-This may be the case, for example, if it is impossible to prove a bias motivation or if an alleged offender cannot be held accountable for a crime.
-The main purpose of this data collection activity is to help the state make strategic, evidence-based decisions on how to prevent hate crimes.
+Statistics on reported cases are based on the findings of the investigating police officers and the information obtained about the offender's motivation.
+Figures can be corrected up to one month before the end of the year, based on findings from the prosecution services or the courts.
+Corrections may occur if a bias motivation cannot be proven or if an alleged offender cannot be held accountable for a crime.
+The primary purpose of this data collection is to assist in making strategic, evidence-based decisions to prevent hate crimes.

 In January 2018, the first Länder Judicial Administration began collecting statistical data on hate crimes.
 On 1 January 2019, the data collection was implemented nationwide.
-The Länder transmits data to the Federal Office of Justice, which aggregates the figures for the whole of Germany.
-For statistical purposes, criminal offences will be classified as hate crimes if, upon assessing the circumstances of the offence and/or the attitude taken by the perpetrator, there are indications that they are directed against a person on the basis of that person's actual or assumed nationality, ethnic origins, skin colour, religion, beliefs, physical and/or psychological disability or impairment, sexual orientation and/or sexual identity, political position, political views and/or political involvement, appearance, or status in society.
-The first publication of judicial data for 2019 and 2020 is expected in 2023.
+The collection of data is based on guidelines and instructions issued by the Federal Office of Justice in co-ordination with the Länder.
+The Länder transmit data to the Federal Office of Justice, which aggregates the figures for the country.
+For statistical purposes, criminal offences are classified as hate crimes if, upon assessing the circumstances of the offence and/or the attitude taken by the perpetrator, there are indications that they target a person based on their actual or perceived nationality, ethnic origins, skin colour, religion, beliefs, physical and/or psychological disability or impairment, sexual orientation and/or sexual identity, political position, political views and/or political involvement, appearance, or status in society.

 The Federal Office of Justice has published statistics on proceedings concerning right-wing extremist or xenophobic offences since 2013.
 These statistics include all investigation proceedings concerning offences which, upon reasonable assessment of the circumstances of the offence and/or the attitude taken by the perpetrator, show indications of having a "right-wing" nature.
 This includes offences in which elements of racism, ethnically based nationalism, social Darwinism or National Socialism were either the sole cause or a contributory factor for committing the offence.
 If anti-Semitic tendencies were also involved in the offence, this fact is indicated separately.